 10. Offer purists a simple alternative to fancy meals

 Some kids aren’t picky eaters so much as they are purists: They’ll eat all sorts of food as long as it’s plain and simply prepared.
 They just don’t trust all those rich sauces, gravies, and mystery casseroles.

 I’ll confess I was like this myself, happy to eat plain tuna fish and toast.
-But if you mixed the tuna with mayonnaise or béchamel sauce, I was turned off.
+But if you mixed the tuna with mayonnaise, I was turned off.
 Same thing with fruits and vegetables: Raw or plainly cooked, they were good.
 Add complications--like cheese on my potatoes or marshmallows in my fruit cup--and the foods became unpleasant.
-Basically, I was opposed to any liquids or mixtures--particularly dairy- or meat-based ones--that made it difficult to identify the components of my food.
+Basically, I was opposed to any liquids or mixtures, particularly dairy- or meat-based ones, that made it difficult to identify the components of my food.